 This page contains statistics about the Galaxy Project.
 This page is updated every January and July, or whenever the project has a grant due, or whenever an advisory board meeting is set to occur.

 The Galaxy Help Forum, help.galaxyproject.org, replaced the Galaxy BioStar site on November 29, 2018.
-It's a brand new site.
-None of the posts or user data from BioStar were copied over.
+It was created as a brand new site, with none of the posts or user data from our old BioStar site copied over.

 - 2011/12: Galaxy-Announce list launched.